4. Lidar Sensors¶

 In this example, we will add a lidar sensor to match the one on top of Turtlebot3, and add the rostopics to publish lidar sensor data and info.

-Add lidar sensor to the robot, and start a lidar rostopic publisher to publish the data.
+Connect lidar sensor output to a ROS lidar publisher node to publish the data.

 Completed the Import and Drive TurtleBot3 tutorial so that Turtlebot is loaded and moving around.